 Tortillas - Corn tortillas are traditionally used in enchiladas, but my family prefers this recipe with flour tortillas.
 Either will work!
 If you are using corn tortillas that are smaller than 8 inches then you will get more than 8 enchiladas from this recipe.
+Corn tortillas also need to be warmed before rolling or they will tear.

 Sour cream - You can also use Greek yogurt, following a 1:1 exchange.